WHU-SNA/SLF/README.md

 ## Overview
 This repository is organised as follows:
 - `input/` contains four example graphs `WikiElec` `WikiRfa` `Slashdot` `Epinions`;
-- `output/` is the directory to store the learned node embeddings;
+- `output/` is the directory that stores the learned node embeddings;
 - `src/` contains the implementation of the proposed SLF method.

 ## Requirements
-The implementation is tested under Python 3.7, with the folowing packages installed:
+The implementation is tested under Python 3.7 with the folowing packages installed:
 - `networkx==2.3`
 - `numpy==1.16.5`
 - `scikit-learn==0.21.3`